fred-wang/MozSummitMathML/README.md

       [Spoken Mathematics on the Web](http://www.youtube.com/watch?v=HVviF06S1T8) for an example.
       Mozilla had FireVox, but unfortunately
       it seems that it is no longer maintained and not compatible with the most recent version of Firefox.
+An experimental MathML support for NVDA has recently been provided by James Teh.
-Also MathML nodes are not exposed as a hierachical accessible tree [bug 916419](https://bugzilla.mozilla.org/show_bug.cgi?id=916419) (see getting involved below).
-A very early prototype has recently been implemented by James Teh in this [http://community.nvda-project.org/try/mathml/nvda_snapshot_try-mathml-9455,8991518.exe](NVDA try build) and works with Firefox Windows Nightly.
+      Also, MathML nodes are not exposed as a hierachical accessible tree [bug 916419](https://bugzilla.mozilla.org/show_bug.cgi?id=916419) (see getting involved below).
       - There have been a few improvements to WebKit MathML.
 Try a [Nightly build](http://nightly.webkit.org) or check how to [build one of the port](http://trac.webkit.org/wiki#WebKitPorts).